OfficeDev/teams-toolkit/docs/vscode-extension/envchecker-help.md

 > Current installed Node.js is not in the supported version list (Azure hosting), which might not work as expected for some functionalities.

-When `Azure` is selected as the hosting type, only LTS versions (v10, v12 and v14) of Node.js are supported by TeamsFx currently, please make sure the installed Node.js meets this requirement.
+When `Azure` is selected as the hosting type, only LTS versions (v10, v12 and v14) of Node.js are supported by Teams Toolkit currently, please make sure the installed Node.js meets this requirement.
 In addition, **Node v14 (LTS)** would be recommended to be installed.

 ### Mitigation
 Please refer to [the guide](#how-to-install-nodejs) to install `Node.js`.